Skip to main content

 Activate Trigger

-Toggle Activate as flow trigger
+Toggle Activate as workflow trigger

 5